Published on November 2nd, 2020 and Updated on May 3rd, 2021

-SneakPeek Traits is a quick, easy-to-use DNA test to help you in answering the questions like “when do babies get freckles?” or just plain and simple “How will my baby look?”
+SneakPeek Traits is a quick, easy-to-use DNA test to help you in answering the questions like “when do babies get freckles?” or just plain and simple “How will my baby look?” or you can even check the nutrition of your child using a DNA nutrition test.
 You can collect the sample from the comfort of your own home and, after sending it off to SneakPeek Labs in the included prepaid envelope, you’ll receive tons of exciting information about your baby’s traits, including:

 - Adult height

 You might even find out whether they become captain of the varsity basketball team!
 Oh, wait… Sorry, that’s one for the have-to-wait-and-see list.

 Some things about your child’s future are meant to remain a mystery—for everything else, there’s SneakPeek Traits.